vince-lam/vince-lam.github.io/_posts/2023-09-06-first-month.md

 2. LLM Studio for fine-tuning your LLMs in a no-code GUI with your own data, with LoRA, QLoRA, and even RLHF.
 Available to clone at [https://github.com/h2oai/h2o-llmstudio](https://github.com/h2oai/h2o-llmstudio).

 ### 1st August - 💽 Data Tuesday #1
 Kicked off the first-ever [Data Tuesday](https://www.meetup.com/data-ai-singapore/) by [Ville Kulmala](https://www.linkedin.com/in/villekulmala/).
-It's a relaxed space for genuine data discussions, and I'll be marking my calendar for these every month!
+It's a relaxed space for genuine data discussions, you'll know where to find me every month!

 ### 2nd & 3rd August - 🌏 [World AI Show](https://worldaishow.com/) at the Marina Bay Sands Exhibition Center
-It's hard to summarise the 14 talks I attended across the two day AI conference.
-The standout session for me was the panel discussion between [Robert Hollinger](https://www.linkedin.com/in/rahollinger/), [Adrien Chenailler](https://www.linkedin.com/in/adrien-c-b035602a/), [Jeannette Pang](https://www.linkedin.com/in/jeannette-pang-0020666b/), and  [Ram Thilak](https://www.linkedin.com/in/ramthilak/) on **AI and Data Driven Decision Making** in the banking and automotive sectors.
-They explained how they making an impact with AI and ML through:
+It's hard to summarise the 14 talks I attended across the two day AI conference (this could easily have its own blog post).
+The standout session for me was the panel discussion on **AI and Data Driven Decision Making** between [Robert Hollinger](https://www.linkedin.com/in/rahollinger/), [Adrien Chenailler](https://www.linkedin.com/in/adrien-c-b035602a/), [Jeannette Pang](https://www.linkedin.com/in/jeannette-pang-0020666b/), and  [Ram Thilak](https://www.linkedin.com/in/ramthilak/).
+They explained how they are making an impact for their customers in the banking and automotive sectors with AI and ML through:
 * fraud / anomaly detection
 * real-time recommendations, price positions, and personalisations for product offerings
 * operational chatbots